-You have far more than you think, and unless you carefully reflect on the consequences of your choices, you won't see them.
+As professors, you have far more power than you think.
+Unless you carefully reflect on the consequences of your choices, you won't see them.

 Being apolitical is just another kind of political.

 Students at the University of Washington protesting a Suzzallo library with faculty.